graezykev/mono-repo/README.md

 +     },
 ```

+A simple rule is that when you choose text color based on dark saturated colors, like `{color.accent.blue.7}` or higher ones, you should use `{color.text.inverse}`.

 ### Theme Color Conversion

 Neutral colors should be set up in a way that makes it easy to convert a light theme to a dark theme.